Feedback About wiseGEEK Login

-What Can I Expect from Tinnitus Therapy?
+What can I Expect from Tinnitus Therapy?

-• Written By: H. Colledge
+H. Colledge

 Tinnitus is a condition in which sounds are heard which are not present outside the head.
 Treatment may become necessary if tinnitus is severe enough to cause distress.
 Tinnitus treatment varies but includes options such as counseling, retraining the brain to pay less attention to the unwanted sounds, and sound therapy.
 Sound therapy uses pleasant noises to lessen the impact of tinnitus and allows people to cope with the condition.
 Where tinnitus is associated with depression, antidepressant medication may sometimes be required.